 More than 99% accuracy in detecting weapons

-Ziomek runs engineering, data science, and operations for Aegis.
+Ziomek runs engineering, data science, and operations for Actuate.
 Before joining the firm, he led teams of AI engineers and data scientists at Microsoft, leveraging AI to identify high-potential startups globally.

-Aegis is a software-only solution that plugs into existing security camera hardware and software, including video management systems (VMS).
-Existing capabilities of a customer’s VMS does initial, basic analysis and then routes the remaining video to Aegis’s processing units for AI analysis.
+Actuate is a software-only solution that plugs into existing security camera hardware and software, including video management systems (VMS).
+Existing capabilities of a customer’s VMS does initial, basic analysis and then routes the remaining video to Actuate’s processing units for AI analysis.
 Alerts can then be sent back however a customer wants, including through a VMS.
-Aegis can also feed information into a PSIM or command-and-control system if requested by a customer.
+Actuate can also feed information into a PSIM or command-and-control system if requested by a customer.

 Equipping customers with AI tools